 Swyer syndrome occurs in approximately 1 in 80,000 people.

 Variants in the SRY gene have been found in approximately 15 percent of individuals with Swyer syndrome.
-The SRY gene, located on the Y chromosome, provides instructions for making the sex-determining region Y protein.
-This protein is a transcription factor, which means it attaches (binds) to specific regions of DNA and helps control the activity of particular genes.
+The SRY gene, located on the Y chromosome, provides instructions for making a protein called sex-determining region Y. This protein attaches (binds) to specific regions of DNA and helps control the activity of particular genes.
 The sex-determining region Y protein starts processes that are involved in male-typical sex development.
-These processes cause a fetus to develop male gonads (testes) and prevent the development of female reproductive structures (uterus, fallopian tubes, and upper part of the vagina) and genitals.
+These processes cause a fetus to develop male gonads (testes) and genitals and prevent the development of female internal reproductive structures (uterus, fallopian tubes, and upper part of the vagina) and genitals.
 SRY gene variants that cause Swyer syndrome prevent production of the sex-determining region Y protein or result in the production of a nonfunctioning protein.
-Without functional sex-determining region Y protein, a fetus will not develop testes but will develop a uterus and fallopian tubes, despite having an X and a Y chromosome.
+Without functional sex-determining region Y protein, a fetus will not develop testes but will develop female-typical internal and external reproductive structures, despite having an X and a Y chromosome.

 Swyer syndrome can also be caused by variants in the MAP3K1 gene; research indicates that variants in this gene may account for up to 18 percent of cases.
-The MAP3K1 gene provides instructions for making a protein that helps regulate signaling pathways that control various processes in the body, including processes of determining sex characteristics before birth.
-The variants in the MAP3K1 gene that cause Swyer syndrome decrease signaling that leads to male-typical sex development and enhance signaling that leads to female-typical sex development.
-These changes in signaling prevent the development of testes and allow the development of a uterus and fallopian tubes.
+The MAP3K1 gene provides instructions for making a protein that helps control various processes in the body, including processes of determining sex characteristics before birth.
+The variants in the MAP3K1 gene that cause Swyer syndrome decrease signaling that leads to male-typical sex development and increase signaling that leads to female-typical sex development.
+These changes in signaling prevent the development of testes and allow the development of female reproductive structures.